jacoblam121/LB-Tournament-Arc/planC_phase2.md

 Convert legacy prefix commands to modern slash commands with proper type hints and descriptions.

+**✅ COMPLETED - Implementation Notes:**
+- Added missing global aggregated fields to Player model: `final_score`, `overall_scoring_elo`, `overall_raw_elo`, `shard_bonus`, `shop_bonus`
+- Updated ProfileData class to include `shard_bonus` and `shop_bonus` fields for consistency
+- Updated ProfileService to populate all new fields from Player model
+- These fields are required for the ProfileService to work correctly
+- Fields default to appropriate values (1000 for elo, 0 for scores/bonuses)
+- Code review completed with gemini-2.5-pro and o3 - all issues resolved
+- Global aggregation logic will be implemented in Phase 2.2+

 #### Implementation Steps

 1. **Command Migration in player.py**: